 These days, there is so much research and other information being produced that most busy workers find it difficult to keep up to date with the latest developments in their field.
 Our work, which falls broadly in the area of implementation research, is concerned with ensuring that the results of research reaches those in the sector to inform their everyday policy and practice.
 This is also known as knowledge exchange research and aims to make research and other information available in a form that has immediate, practical utility for practitioners and policy-makers in the area of Aboriginal and Torres Strait Islander health.
 The cornerstones of effective knowledge exchange is information that is timely, accessible and relevant.

 Implementation science is the process of investigating factors that affect how a new policy or intervention may be used or implemented in real-life settings .
-Essentially it is about getting the research rubber on the road to make a positive difference the health of Aboriginal and Torres Strait Islander people and communities.
+Essentially it is about getting the research rubber on the road to make a positive difference to the health of Aboriginal and Torres Strait Islander people and communities.
 For time poor health workers, this is a real and concerning issue.
-It has been argued that the gap between what we know and what we do is far greater than the gap between what we know and what we don’t know.
+It has been argued that the gap between what we know and what we do is far greater than the gap between what we know and what we do not know.
 The HealthInfoNet is committed to closing the know do gap in Aboriginal and Torres Strait Islander health.
 Our activities in this area are guided by a number of principles that ensure that we work in authentic partnership with Aboriginal and Torres Strait Islander people and other stakeholders including:

 Resources produced as part of our digital evolution strategy include: